What is diabetes?

 - American Diabetes Association

-- Find a Diabetes Educator (American Association of Diabetes Educators)
+- Find a Diabetes Educator (Association of Diabetes Care and Education Specialists)

 - Find a Nutrition Expert (Academy of Nutrition and Dietetics)